-The all0-new Storck Aerfast4 aero road bike was developed in partnership with SwissSide, the aerodynamics firm employed by brands like DT Swiss and others to optimize drag reduction.
+The all-new Storck Aerfast4 aero road bike was developed in partnership with SwissSide, the aerodynamics firm employed by brands like DT Swiss and others to optimize drag reduction.
 The result is a road racing bike that, they say, achieved one of (if not the) lowest tested drag figures ever.

-The new fork leads its charge through the wind with a narrow nose and truncated kamm tail end that’s up to 80mm deep at its longest point.
+The new fork leads its charge through the wind with a narrow nose and truncated Kamm tail end that’s up to 80mm deep at its longest point.

 They say it’s right at the maximum width-to-depth ratio allowed by the UCI for competition, but that’s really just the start.

 The front disc brake mount is integrated into the fork, so there are no exposed bolts or protrusions.